 For the safari of a lifetime, go Uganda gorilla trekking in Bwindi Impenetrable Forest, a national park in the southwest of the country.
 It’s home to more than half of the world’s surviving population of endangered mountain gorillas.
-An encounter with these gentle Uganda gorillas is sure to make a profound, even life-changing, impression.
+An encounter with these gentle gorillas is one of Uganda’s best safari experiences and is sure to make a profound, even life-changing, impression.

 We had come to Bwindi Impenetrable National Park in southwestern Uganda to experience the thrill of gorilla trekking.
 For my partner and I, it was the journey of a lifetime.

 The ancient rain forest of Bwindi extends over a series of steep ridges in the midst of the volcanic Virunga mountain range.
 This area has been declared a Unesco World Heritage site due to its ecological uniqueness and natural beauty.